Feature Photo by Benjamin Sow on Unsplash

-I suffer from a solid case of OCD and one of my biggest pet peeves is not being able to rename a conversation on my messaging app because of users across different platforms.
+One of my biggest pet peeves is not being able to rename a conversation on my messaging app because of users across different platforms.
 GroupMe is a great group messaging app that works across platforms and makes conversations easier.
-I prefer GroupMe over other group messaging apps like Slack or Hangouts because of notifications, and the fact that group members don’t even need to download the app to chime in (it works over SMS).
+I prefer GroupMe over other group messaging apps like Hangouts because of notifications, and the fact that group members don’t even need to download the app to chime in (it works over SMS).

 4. Pocket Points

 This app, developed in 2014 by some students at California State University is here to save you some money and help you will your grades.
 Here’s how it works: open up the app when you are in class and lock your phone during your lecture.
 The longer you don’t use your phone in class, you accrue points that can be used at restaurants and vendors nearby.
 The app is continually adding more universities and vendors to their list.

 If you’re anything like me…you are poor!
 And that’s okay, because that is what college is about and there are a lot of growing opportunities because of it.
 To help you manage your money a little better, I want to suggest you use the app for Mint.com.
 The app can be linked to your bank account and will help you create a budget, set up bill payments and easily manage your finances.
 It has been around for a while and is very secure (owned by the same company that has Quickbooks).